The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 Does my child really need a car seat?

-Yes, absolutely.
+Yes, absolutely!
 There are multiple reasons why children need car seats.

 I am a Road Crash Investigator and Researcher.
 I have studied thousands of Indian road crashes and have made an alarming observation.
 The survival rate of children involved in car crashes is abysmal.
 It is much worse than adult occupants.
 One primary reason for the low survival rate is how children travel in cars.